Joseph Needham: Evaluations and critiques

 In another vein of criticism, Andre Gunder Frank's Re-Orient argues that despite Needham's contributions in the field of Chinese technological history, he still struggled to break free from his preconceived notions of European exceptionalism.
-Re-Orient criticizes Needham for his Eurocentric assumptions borrowed from Marx and the presupposition of Needham's famous Grand Question that science was a uniquely Western phenomenon.
-Frank observes:
+In Frank's view, he retains Eurocentric assumptions borrowed from Marx and wrongly presupposes that science was a uniquely Western phenomenon.
+Frank states: